Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 **Description**

-Add a rule to a command in this server.
+Add a rule to a cog or command in this server.

 **Arguments**